-If you’re using a regular coffee pot or even a chemex, use reusable coffee filters.
+If you’re using a regular coffee pot, a single-serve pour-over cone or even a multiple serve pour over, use reusable coffee filters.
 Not only will this save you a TON of money but will also help you radically reduce waste.

 Plus it’s super simple!
 Try grinding your own beans with this manual coffee bean grinder!

 An average of 7 million disposable cups are thrown away each day.
-At this point there is simply no more excuses for single use cups.
-Most to-go cups have a thin layer of polyurethane on the inside making them non recyclable.
+At this point, there are simply no more excuses for single-use cups.
+Most to-go cups have a thin layer of polyurethane on the inside making them nonrecyclable.

 Sustainable coffee doesn’t just stop at home.
 Make sure to bring a reusable mug with you and ask coffee shops to put your drink in it.
 You could save hundreds of coffee cups a year.